 Its digital image stabilization remains excellent and produces smooth, shake-free videos.
 The only difference is that the iPhone 6’s improved processing engine tends to apply less aggressive noise-reduction settings, leading to slightly grainier but more detailed photos in low light.

-The front-facing camera, or “selfie” camera as we’re encouraged to label it these days, also gains from a small improvement.
-Although resolution remains the same at 1.2 megapixels, the aperture is now a wide f/2.2, which lets in “81% more light”, and there’s also a burst mode to help capture your best side.
+The front-facing camera, or “selfie” camera as we’re encouraged to label it these days, also had a small improvement.
+Although resolution remains the same at 1.2 megapixels, the aperture is a wide f/2.2, which lets in “81% more light,” and there’s also a burst mode to help capture your best side.

 It produces more detailed, cleaner self-portraits in low light, but in brighter conditions, you’ll struggle to tell the difference between the iPhone 6 and the 5s.